WeibelLab/hxi-website/content/faq/join-us/index.md

 If you are interested in such a position, please [get in contact with Prof. Weibel](/faq/contact) to discuss the fit with the HXI lab and any of the existing projects, share your plan and timeline, as well as the most updated CV.
 Be prepared to show financial support documentation to UCSD in order to setup your appointment.

-Typically we are able to set up Visiting Researcher positions in the CSE Department or the DesignLab.
+Typically we are able to set up Visiting Researcher positions in the CSE Department or the Design Lab.